 What should I make for Sehri?

 Team Parathas or team leftover Iftaris?
-There are lot of teams when it comes to suhoor, even people like me who cannot possible eat that early.
+There are a lot of teams when it comes to suhoor, even people like me who cannot possible eat that early.
 However, it is sunnah to have suhoor be it a date only.
 I recommend at least a couple of spoons of yogurt with some fruit like banana and plenty of water to avoid exhaustion during long fasting hours.

 Personally I make a batch of this healthy granola which has nuts and seeds and lot of nutrients, and take a couple of spoons with yogurt or milk.